mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

 I am a Ph.D. candidate at the University of Michigan-Dearborn.

-Machine Learning (ML) engineer with a demonstrated history of working in think-tanks, academia and industry on autonomous vehicles, warranty analytics, and Lithium-ion batteries.
+Industrial engineer with a demonstrated history of working in think-tanks, academia and industry on autonomous vehicles, warranty analytics, and Lithium-ion batteries.
 My expertise lies in building solutions using machine learning, artificial intelligence, bayesian methods, and simulation tools for the world of automated and connected mobilty.

 ---